Saabs from around the World

 Breaking the record in night conditions: Driving a Saab 9-5 at maximum speeds was easier due to less traffic jams, but also more dangerous for participants because the police could more easily spot them due to speeding

-And one more note, this is not the first time that Toman and Tabbutt have broken the record, and they did it earlier in November last year, when they found themselves behind the wheel of a Mercedes E63 AMG.
+And one more note, this is not the first time that Toman and Tabbutt have broken the record, and they did it earlier in November the prior year, when they found themselves behind the wheel of a Mercedes E63 AMG.

 Record Was Broken: Saab 9-5 in the Cannonball!